 The bank EIP layer will translate the host-specific transaction codes to the standard Digital Banking Transaction codes.
 This will continue the strategy of minimizing any IDT configuration work.
 The actual text resolved from the Digital Banking transaction codes can be configured, and is locale-aware.

+SADD_– Need to make a decision whether DGB will send out the user locale in the request and EIP will translate the error messages or if MUFG will send back a locale code and DGB will translate the message.

+Decision: DGB will send out the user locale in the request payload.

 Check Inquiry